urol-e5/protocols/2020-01-01-Ash-Free-Dry-Weight-Protocol.md

                 carefully, as they are more fragile than the pans.
     3. After labeling, burn in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
     	    - Turn on muffle furnace
-	    - If Run light is on, press once to turn off
-	    - Press Menu: screen should read 'NO PROG'
-	    - Press Up arrow: screen should read 'YES PROG'
-	    - Press Run.
-If blinking, press Run again.
+	    - Press both up and down arrows simultaneously to start run of  450°C for 4h.
-            - If for some reason the program has been erased, follow the [(Muffle Furnace Manual)](https://vdocuments.mx/isotemp-programmable-muffle-furnace-650-750-series-650-750-series-instruction-manual.html) to reset the program to run at 450°C for 4-6 h.
+            - follow the [(Muffle Furnace Manual)](xxx) to reset the program to run at 450°C for 4-6 h.
     4. After, remove from the muffle furnace, place in a glass desiccator and transport to the scale room.
 	*Take care after this point that pans are not touched without gloves on, and that pans are ALWAYS sat on burned aluminum foil on tabletops and in ovens/furnaces/scales*
     5. Record weight of burned pans on 4-decimal place scale (= “C” in Table 1.)
 Make sure you are using clean gloves or tweezers to weight the pans.